Power of the Dollar

-The album features guest appearances from Destiny's Child, Noreaga, Dave Hollister, Bun B and the Madd Rapper.
-The album's production was handled by Trackmasters, Red Spyda, Sha Self, DJ Scratch and Erick Sermon, among other producers.
+The EP features guest appearances from Destiny's Child, Noreaga, and the Madd Rapper.
+The album version was set to feature all the artists included on the EP as well as Bun B and Dave Hollister.
+The album's production was handled by Trackmasters, Red Spyda, Sha Self, DJ Scratch and Erick Sermon, among other producers and was leaked on YouTube in 2012.

 Reception

 AllMusic writes that the tracks utilize "penetrating wit and funk-infused beats, accompanied by grand orchestrations of commanding horns, pronounced percussion, and various string elements".

 Singles

-The album's lead single, "How to Rob", was released on August 10, 1999, and was also included on the soundtrack to the film In Too Deep.
+The album's lead single, "How to Rob", was released on August 10, 1999, and was also included on the Power of the Dollar EP and the soundtrack to the film In Too Deep.
 The single attracted significant controversy due to its content, which was him comically telling how he would rob several high-profile hip-hop & R&B artists.

-The second single, "Thug Love" featuring Destiny's Child, was released on September 21, 1999.
+The second single, "Thug Love" featuring Destiny's Child, was released on September 21, 1999, and was also featured on the EP release.
 Days before 50 Cent was scheduled to film its music video, he was attacked by a gunman in the infamous shooting incident that left him with nine gunshot wounds and gave him his dimple scar; an event that 50 Cent often references in his lyrics.
 While hospitalized, he signed a publishing deal with Columbia Records; however, he was dropped from the label after it was discovered that he had been shot.
 The track, "Ghetto Qur'an (Forgive Me)", has been speculated to be the reason for the shooting.